Skip to main content

 Data Classification and Scope

-The distinction between HIPAA’s Protected (PHI) and the GDPR’s broader category of “personal data” is a critical one.
+The distinction between HIPAA’s Protected Health Information (PHI) and the GDPR’s broader category of “personal data” is a critical one.
 While there is overlap, the GDPR’s inclusion of data points like web cookies, location information, and even political opinions means that a wellness app tracking a user’s jogging route in a European city is subject to a higher level of scrutiny than a similar app in the US that only syncs with a corporate wellness portal.

 The GDPR also introduces the concept of “special categories of personal data,” which includes health and biometric data.
-The processing of this sensitive information is prohibited unless specific, stringent conditions are met, such as explicit from the data subject.
-This creates a two-tiered system of within the GDPR that is absent from HIPAA’s more monolithic definition of PHI.
+The processing of this sensitive information is prohibited unless specific, stringent conditions are met, such as explicit consent from the data subject.
+This creates a two-tiered system of data protection within the GDPR that is absent from HIPAA’s more monolithic definition of PHI.

 The GDPR’s broad definition of personal data and its special protections for sensitive information create a more complex compliance challenge than HIPAA’s narrower focus on PHI.